-The Vancouver Couple & Family Institute (VCFI) is a designated EFT centre recognized by EFT developer Dr. Sue Johnson and the International Centre of Excellence in EFT.
-We are also a Training Centre with an international reputation.
+The Vancouver Couple & Family Institute is a designated EFT Centre recognized by the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT).
+All our therapists are ICEEFT members.
+We are also an EFT Training Centre with an international reputation.

 Many of our referrals come from other therapists who recognize the effectiveness of EFT and value our work.
 Half of our referrals come from previous clients.

 - Veronica Kallos-Lilly, Ph.D.

 - Yolanda von Hockauf, M. Ed.